opensource-assist/fuschia-reference-docs/sdk/fidl/fuchsia.posix.socket/index.md

 ### GetSockOpt {:#GetSockOpt}

- Retrieves the current value of a socket option.
+ Retrieves the value of a socket option.

 #### Request
 <table>